icopy-site/awesome/docs/awesome/awesome-nosql-guides.md

 ## Criticisms and Debates

 - [Addressing the NoSQL Criticism (2011)](https://www.bradley-holt.com/2011/07/addressing-the-nosql-criticism/) - Argues against nine criticisms to NoSQL databases as they apply to CouchDB, but may apply to others as well.
-- [Thank You for Your Help NoSQL, but We Got It from Here (2020)](https://web.archive.org/web/20200913032621/https://www.memsql.com/blog/why-nosql-databases-wrong-tool-for-modern-application/) - Argument that NoSQL databases have pushed the evolution of databases given the problem of scaling, but now NewSQL has addressed those concerns (from the perspective of MemSQL).
+- [Thank You For Your Help NoSQL, But We Got It From Here (2020)](https://web.archive.org/web/20200913032621/https://www.memsql.com/blog/why-nosql-databases-wrong-tool-for-modern-application/) - Argument that NoSQL databases have pushed the evolution of databases given the problem of scaling, but now NewSQL has addressed those concerns (from the perspective of MemSQL).
-- [The Five Stages of NoSQL (2016)](https://sookocheff.com/post/opinion/the-five-stages-of-nosql/) - Stages of going through picking and using a NoSQL database mirroring the five stages of grief.
+- [The Five Stages Of NoSQL (2016)](https://sookocheff.com/post/opinion/the-five-stages-of-nosql/) - Stages of going through picking and using a NoSQL database mirroring the five stages of grief.
-- [The Biggest Challenges of Moving to NoSQL (2017)](https://dzone.com/articles/the-biggest-challenges-of-moving-to-nosql) - Speed and scalability and developer joy have been the gains found from enduring through challenges of moving to NoSQL.
+- [The Biggest Challenges Of Moving To NoSQL (2017)](https://dzone.com/articles/the-biggest-challenges-of-moving-to-nosql) - Speed and scalability and developer joy have been the gains found from enduring through challenges of moving to NoSQL.

 ## Miscellaneous

-- [What is a NoSQL Database?
+- [What As A NoSQL Database?
 Learn By Writing One In Python](https://web.archive.org/web/20201109032031/https://jeffknupp.com/blog/2014/09/01/what-is-a-nosql-database-learn-by-writing-one-in-python/) - Excellent tutorial in learning NoSQL vs RDBMS through building a toy database using Python.
-- [Dynamo vs Cassandra : Systems Design of NoSQL Databases](https://sujithjay.com/data-systems/dynamo-cassandra/) - Blog post comparing and constrating system designs of two well known NoSQL databases.
+- [Dynamo Vs Cassandra : Systems Design Of NoSQL Databases](https://sujithjay.com/data-systems/dynamo-cassandra/) - Blog post comparing and constrating system designs of two well known NoSQL databases.
-- [Why you should build your own NoSQL database](https://medium.com/@marceloboeira/why-you-should-build-your-own-nosql-database-9bbba42039f5) - Brief overview of NoSQL databases and the spectrum of schema, along with a very basic implementation of a NoSQL database using the Crystal programming language.
+- [Why You Should Build Your Wwn NoSQL Database](https://medium.com/@marceloboeira/why-you-should-build-your-own-nosql-database-9bbba42039f5) - Brief overview of NoSQL databases and the spectrum of schema, along with a very basic implementation of a NoSQL database using the Crystal programming language.
-- [PostgreSQL, the NoSQL Database (2015)](https://www.linuxjournal.com/content/postgresql-nosql-database) - An argument for PostgreSQL being an alternative to NoSQL databases with NoSQL-like features using its new features like HStore (key-value store) and JSONB (document-based) as of Version 9.4.
+- [PostgreSQL, The NoSQL Database (2015)](https://www.linuxjournal.com/content/postgresql-nosql-database) - An argument for PostgreSQL being an alternative to NoSQL databases with NoSQL-like features using its new features like HStore (key-value store) and JSONB (document-based) as of Version 9.4.